w3c/trace-context/spec/20-http_header_format.md

 - **Update key value**.
 The value of any key can be updated.
 Modified keys MUST be moved to the beginning (left) of the list.
 This is the most common mutation resuming the trace.
 - **Add a new key/value pair**.
 The new key-value pair SHOULD be added to the beginning of the list.
 - **Delete a key/value pair**.
 Any key/value pair MAY be deleted.
 Vendors SHOULD NOT delete keys that were not generated by them.
 The deletion of an unknown key/value pair will break correlation in other systems.
 This mutation enables two scenarios.
 The first is that proxies can block certain `tracestate` keys for privacy and security concerns.
-The second scenario is a truncation of long `tracestate`'s.
+The second scenario is a truncation of long `tracestate`s.